 - Poorly lit or unlit areas

 - Loose stair carpets creating an unsafe surface

 - Snow, ice, or water which had not been cleared

 - Poor signage or a dangerous path when a safer alternative existed

 Alabama law gives victims two years from the accident’s date to pursue a case for premises liability.
 This means it is important to get things moving quickly, and we can help.

-Here at Pharr & Goree Injury Attorneys, we have aided victims across Alabama and worked hard to prove premises liability to earn the justice and damages they are owed.
+Here at Pharr & Associates Injury Attorneys, we have aided victims across Alabama and worked hard to prove premises liability to earn the justice and damages they are owed.
 Get in touch with the team today by calling (256) 487-6080 and see how you could be our next success story!